IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 	- Faking tax breaks for funds used to "revitalize saltwood groves" - in reality has not been expanding groves much.
 Has been trying to buy out Orin Skymark's lands as part of supposed revitalization
 	- Financials has been bad (parents squandered their wealth), has turned to corruption to keep up

-Kingfisher (treasury/commerce): she.
+**Kingfisher** (treasury/commerce): she.
 Distant, refined, calculating.
-- Identity: Qrystrin Eledeia.
+- Identity: Kristryn Eledeia.
 Married an Avizallo noble who she found out was the previous Kingfisher in order to assume the role from him.
 	- Knew he was terminally ill - got close to him, proved her worth, convinced him she should be inducted.
 	- Eledeia family was also a saltwood baron
 - The most versed in Avizallo's economic situation
 - Social with the upper echelons of both Kevara and Avizallo
 - Anti war, opposed to Gyrfalcon - believes that Avizallo will be immediately crushed by Kevara
-- Secretly building up her own saltwood fleet to usurp Giltstern, gain economic independence
+- Secretly building up her own saltwood fleet to usurp Giltstern, gain economic independence for Avizallo
 	- Needs to avoid war/greater Kevaran focus on Avizallo to keep it a secret
 	- Bought automata as alleged personal protection, actually to construct ships
-	- There's missing saltwood stock from Eledeia
 	- Purchased saltwood from Gandras by Eledeia (basically purchasing immature saltwood that Eledeia will presumably finish growing then sell) - Gandras needed the money
+- Studying necromancy to revive failed saltwood crops
+	- Lots of Eledeia saltwood has failed, partially bc of fray/undead attacks
 ### Masks
 - Masks guard their identities - origins in avoiding the plague, or for impartiality, safety
 - Masks cannot be unwillingly removed except DC30 str check
 	- In death, can only be removed by consensus among the Court
 - Cannot be worn by anyone who is not the owner - inflicts damage
 - Immune to mind control magic that would make someone remove their mask
+- Masks give advantage on zone of truth saves?
 - After death of a Bird, a civil service exam happens - highest scorer becomes successor.
 The other birds never find out the new one's identity.
 - Each represent aspects of the divine Birds, seen as a mouthpiece for their will Other stuff